dgnflying/emotion-detection-with-CLIP/README.md

 •	Generates AI models that detect human facial emotion

+•	Displays emotion model loss curve and confusion matrix graphs

-•	Plots text and image embeddings of human facial-related data for collection and comparison
+•	Plots image and text embeddings of human facial-related data for collection and comparison